 Vitor Zimmerer

-I work as a Research Associate in UCL's Department of Language and Cognition.
+I am a lecturer at UCL's Department of Language and Cognition.
 Most of my work is on grammatical processing in a range of pathologies including aphasia, dementia and schizophrenia.
 In many pathologies, we see a change in language.
 I try to characterize language profiles in different clinical populations as well as across the healthy lifespan, and see how this knowledge can be applied in diagnosis and to track cognitive change.

 I developed computerized methods for language analysis, using corpus-based methods and a usage-based framework.

-I am co-investigator in a project on formulaic language in dementia, funded by the Alzheimer's Society.
+I was co-investigator in a project on formulaic language in dementia, funded by the Alzheimer's Society, and a member of a consortium to accelerate research into speech and language biomarkers for Alzheimer’s disease, funded by the Alzheimer’s Drug Discovery Foundation.

 @UCL